NetDevPack/Security.Jwt/README.md

     o.Jwe { get; set; } = Algorithm.Create(AlgorithmType.RSA, JwtType.Jwe);
 }
 ```
-The Algorithm object has a list of possibilities.
+The Algorithm object offers a variety of options to choose from.

 ## Jws